JeanElsner/panda_model/README.md

 ## Installation
 ### Python
-Clone the repository install the package using pip by executing the following from the root directory:
+Clone the repository and install the package using pip by executing the following from the root directory:
 ```
 pip install .
 ```